-ENR-1.6 - 2 22 APR 2021 AIP MALTA b. radar monitoring of arriving, departing and en-route traffic to provide information on any significant deviation from the normal flight path; C. radar vectoring when required; d. assistance to aircraft in emergency; e. assistance to aircraft crossing controlled airspace; f. warnings and position information on other aircraft considered to constitute a hazard; g. information to assist in the navigation of aircraft; and h. information on observed weather.
-1.3.3 The m inimum horizontal radar separations are: a.
-5NM, in the Malta ACC WEST Sector including the Malta TMA; and b.
-10NM in the Malta ACC EAST Sector.
-1.3.4 aircraf Controllers are only responsible for terrain clearance when vectoring IFR flights and when taking an it off an ATS route by giving a direct routing.
-Levels or altitudes assigned by the radar controller will e a minimum terrain clearance.
+- b. radar monitoring of arriving, departing and en-route traffic to provide information on any significant deviation from the normal flight path; - c. radar vectoring when required; - d. assistance to aircraft in emergency; - e. assistance to aircraft crossing controlled airspace; - f. warnings and position information on other aircraft considered to constitute a hazard; - g. information to assist in the navigation of aircraft; and - h. information on observed weather. - 1.3.3 The minimum horizontal radar separations are: - a.
+5NM, in the Malta ACC WEST Sector including the Malta TMA; and - b.
+10NM in the Malta ACC EAST Sector. - 1.3.4 Radar Controllers are only responsible for terrain clearance when vectoring IFR flights and when taking an aircraft off an ATS route by giving a direct routing.
+Levels or altitudes assigned by the radar controller will provide a minimum terrain clearance.

 1.3.5 Radar maintenance schedule: